smartt/sanity/README.md

 ## numeraltable.py ##
 This contains the numbers 0 to 100 spelled out (e.g., zero to one hundred.)
 It is used by `fmt.py` when converting numbers to numerals.

+## shell.py ##
+For when you want to run something in the shell rather than Python.
+This is really just so I don't have to keep looking up the subprocess syntax whenever this need comes up.

 ## split.py ##
 Split strings based on patterns, or by things that look like taxonomy 'tags'.